 If you have any questions about whether you can qualify for refinancing with an SBA loan, it is best to contact a Certified Development Company (CDC) like TMC Financing.
 A CDC is a nonprofit organization built to support economic development within its community through the SBA’s 504 loan program.
 CDCs guide business owners through the entire loan process and can work through various scenarios with you.
 Bottom line is don’t rule yourself out, a CDC can help find the right opportunity that works for your business.

 About TMC Financing

 TMC Financing is one of the nation’s top-ranking CDCs and a Premier Certified Lender with the SBA.
-If you are thinking about buying your own commercial property, talk to one of our local 504 loan experts about refinancing your business mortgage.
+If you are thinking about refinancing, talk to one of our local 504 loan expert.
 Regardless of where you are in the process—TMC Financing can help guide you through the next steps and help you with the pre-qualification process.
 Contact us today!